ArthurSpirke/simple_watermark/README.txt

-Add watermark on you product image
+Add watermark on your product image